 top of page

-I am an Assistant Professor of Middle Eastern and North African History at Norwich University, where I also direct the International Studies program.
-I received my Ph.D. in Near Eastern Studies from Princeton University and later held a postdoctoral fellowship at the University of Michigan.
+I received my Ph.D. in Near Eastern Studies from Princeton University and later held a postdoctoral fellowship at the University of Michigan in Ann Arbor.
 Before joining Norwich, I taught in the Department of Middle Eastern, South Asian, and African Studies at Columbia University as a Visiting Assistant Professor.
-I also hold an M.A. in Middle Eastern and Islamic Studies from New York University, an M.A. in Political Science from the City University of New York, and a B.A. in Political Science and International Relations from Boğaziçi University in Istanbul.
+I also hold an M.A. in Middle Eastern and Islamic Studies from NYU, an M.A. in Political Science from the CUNY, and a B.A. in Political Science and International Relations from Boğaziçi University.

 iran.jpeg